equitymarkets/deep-learning-challenge/README.md

 What steps did you take in your attempts to increase model performance?

+The purpose of this analysis is to predict the y-value (whether or not a project receives charity funding) so that we may better understand the likelihood of a given project getting funding in the future.

 The target variable is the 'IS_SUCCESSFUL' field, since we want to know that odds of getting funding given a series of variables.